Geoffrey Beattie: Books

-His most recent book 'Selfless: A Psychologist's Journey through Identity and Social Class', published by Routledge, which is a memoir reflecting on identity, social class and education, attracted excellent international reviews – 'a powerful mix of psychological research, intellectual rigour and personal insight' (Binna Kandola), 'a unique book....We come away understanding what psychology should be....required reading by anyone interested in understanding what consciousness is' (Marcel Danesi, University of Toronto), 'has the potential to contribute to relevant fields of inquiry in the same way Oliver Sacks' books did to neurology and the history of science' (Hongbing Yu, Ryerson University).
-A review in the Psychologist read 'We need more books like this – where the author is authentically written into the work, and psychology is opened up, inviting people to explore it in relation to their own lives.'
+His book 'Selfless: A Psychologist's Journey through Identity and Social Class', published by Routledge, which is a memoir reflecting on identity, social class and education, attracted excellent international reviews—'a powerful mix of psychological research, intellectual rigour and personal insight' (Binna Kandola), 'a unique book....We come away understanding what psychology should be....required reading by anyone interested in understanding what consciousness is' (Marcel Danesi, University of Toronto), 'has the potential to contribute to relevant fields of inquiry in the same way Oliver Sacks' books did to neurology and the history of science' (Hongbing Yu, Ryerson University).
+A review in the Psychologist read 'We need more books like this—where the author is authentically written into the work, and psychology is opened up, inviting people to explore it in relation to their own lives.'

+His recent book 'Doubt: A Psychological Exploration' was described by Professor Brian Butterworth from UCL as 'Beattie brilliantly illustrates the science of doubt with fascinating case studies from doubters like Kafka, to non-doubters like Picasso.'
+Professor Richard Bentall from the University of Sheffield wrote 'Geoff Beattie has written a brilliantly entertaining book about the little considered phenomenon of doubt, focusing mainly but not exclusively on self-doubt.'
+Professor Marcel Danesi from the University of Toronto wrote 'This is one of the most brilliant books I have ever come across.'

 His books have been translated into various languages including Chinese, Taiwanese, Korean, Portuguese, Italian, Finnish and German.
 He has also published over one hundred academic articles in journals including Nature, Nature Climate Change and Semiotica.

-His book 'On the Ropes: Boxing as a Way of Life' (Victor Gollancz) has been optioned by a major Hollywood studio to be made into a film.
-The book focuses on Brendan Ingle's famous gym in Wincobank in Sheffield and explores boxing in precarious economic times after the pit closures and the decline of the steel industry.
+His books 'On the Ropes: Boxing as a Way of Life' (Victor Gollancz) and ‘The Shadows of Boxing’ (Orion) were optioned by a major Hollywood studio to be made into a film.
+The books focused on Brendan Ingle's famous gym in Wincobank in Sheffield and explores boxing in precarious economic times after the pit closures and the decline of the steel industry.
 The Daily Telegraph's review of the book read "Beattie can write about the low life of boxing like no-one else…[He] has got the smell of the gym in his lungs.
 He breathes resin, sweat and soiled towels.
 He even goes three rounds himself with Mick Mills.
 He writes for adults, and quite beautifully.
 Not since I first went ringside with the late Ring Lardner have I so enjoyed a book on boxing".
-Hollywood studio, AGC, have picked up the film rights to the book; Rowan Athale has written the screenplay and is set to direct the film.
+The Hollywood studio, AGC, picked up the film rights to the book; Rowan Athale wrote the screenplay and directed the film.